-All off track and or overnight bushwalking permits for the 2022 dry season are exhausted, you can apply for dates next year from 1 December 2022.
+All off track and or overnight bushwalking permits for the 2023 dry season are now exhausted.

 Some areas of Kakadu National Park require you to apply for a camping permit.
 For the majority of the campsites shown in the Visitor Guide you do not need to apply for a permit.